fleschutz/PowerShell/Docs/write-blue.md

 ## write-blue.ps1 - Writes text in a blue foreground color

-This script writes text in a blue foreground color.
+This PowerShell script writes text in a blue foreground color.

 ## Parameters
 ```powershell